top of page

 Your application will not be considered until this item is completed.
 The cost of the background check is approximately $26.95 (Basic Package) and can be accessed above.

-Once we become members, what is required of us?
+Once I become a Member, what is required of me?

-Due to the dispersed nature of our Communion, establishing meaningful relationships can be challenging.
-It is therefore encouraged that members remain engaged in virtual connection opportunities offered by the Communion; as well as plan to attend the Biennial meeting of the General Assembly.
-Additionally, Connexions may organize alternative events to foster further engagement within the that ecclesial community.
+Given the dispersed nature of our Communion, establishing meaningful relationships can be challenging.
+Therefore, members are encouraged to stay engaged through virtual connection opportunities offered by the Communion and to attend the Biennial meeting of the General Assembly.
+Additionally, Connexions may organize alternative events to foster further engagement within the ecclesial community.

-Commissioning or Ordination by the Communion does not automatically grant membership privileges to the Member.
-Members are asked to tangibly support the Communion through faithful giving of time, finances and talent.
-Our Communion recognizes that it is not always plausible or feasible for members to give financially, if a member is unable to provide financial support, they should notify their Bishop learn of other ways to contribute or if necessary, authorize continued membership benefits without fear of membership privilege suspension.
+Commissioning or ordination by the Communion does not automatically grant membership privileges.
+Members are asked to support the Communion tangibly through the giving of time, finances, and talent.
+We recognize that financial support may not always be feasible for all members.
+If a member cannot provide financial support, they should notify their Bishop to explore other ways to contribute or to authorize continued membership benefits without fear of suspension.

-To remain a member with the communion, each member must:
+To remain a member of the Communion, each member must:

-• Active: serving a minimum of 10 documentable hours per week, paid or volunteer
+• Active: Serve a minimum of 10 documentable hours per week, whether paid or volunteer.

-• Accountable: accountable to a local church administrative body or other administrative body or to a direct Supervisor within, or known to, Convergent Catholic Communion.
-In addition, we strongly encourage those pastors serving in a local church setting to establish a pastor-parish team to insure a healthy, transparent relationship and communications with their congregations.
+• Accountable: Be accountable to a local church administrative body or another administrative body, or to a direct supervisor within, or known to, the Convergent Catholic Communion.
+Additionally, pastors serving in a local church setting are strongly encouraged to establish a pastor-parish team to ensure healthy, transparent relationships and communications with their congregations.

-2. Maintain active membership in a local congregation, meeting the requirements of membership, including regular worship attendance.
-For those who are not doing ministry in a local church it is important to maintain a spiritual home and faith community.
-Doing ministry is not the same as being in a worshiping community; thus, it is vital that a minister serving in parachurch ministries regularly attend worship services.
+• Meet the requirements of membership, including regular worship attendance.
+For those not ministering in a local church, it is important to maintain a spiritual home and faith community.
+Engaging in ministry is not the same as being part of a worshiping community; therefore, ministers serving in parachurch ministries should regularly attend worship services.

-3. Fulfill requirements for continuing professional development, as assigned by the Bishops Council, each year.
+• Complete the professional development requirements assigned by the Bishops Council each year.

 Member Responsibilities